cisocrgroup/pocoweb/frontend/public_html/doc.md

 A project's profiler and its language are settings specific for the language profiler.
 If you plan to use a profiler for the post correction of your project, you have to set them accordingly.
-The normal installation of Pocoweb comes with a local configured profiler, you can use `default` or `local` as value for your profiler.
+The normal installation of PoCoWeb comes with a local configured profiler, you can use `default` or `local` as value for your profiler.
 If not or if you want to use another profiler, you have to specify its URL.